-In this section, we compare the performance of the proposed method with related works on the task of image emotion regression.
-The related works include SentiBank (Borth, Ji, et al. 2013), which is based on handcrafted features, and deep convolutional networks such as ResNet-101 (He et al. 2016), FT ResNet-101 (You et al. 2016), SentiNet-A (Song et al. 2018), WSCNet (Yang et al. 2018), and PDANet (Zhao et al. 2019).
-For the regression tasks on the IAPS, NAPS, and EMOTIC datasets, experimental results are shown in Table [tab:comparision2].
-The results demonstrate that our proposed method achieves the best performance on all three datasets.
-The average MSE and average R2 on the IAPS dataset are 0.993 and 6.479, respectively, improving by 0.900 and 2.931 compared to the related works.
-On the NAPS dataset, the average MSE and average R2 are 0.703 and 7.690, respectively, improving by 0.968 and 3.063 compared to the related works.
-On the EMOTIC dataset, the average MSE and average R2 are 2.378 and 2.269, respectively, improving by 0.326 and 0.867 compared to the related works.
-Our proposed method achieves significant improvements on all three datasets for image emotion regression tasks, demonstrating its effectiveness and superior performance.
+In this section, we compare the proposed method’s performance on image emotion regression to related works, including SentiBank (Borth, Ji, et al. 2013), which is based on handcrafted features; and deep convolutional networks such as ResNet-101 (He et al. 2016), FT ResNet-101 (You et al. 2016), SentiNet-A (Song et al. 2018), WSCNet (Yang et al. 2018), and PDANet (Zhao et al. 2019).
+For the regression tasks on the IAPS, NAPS, and EMOTIC data sets, experimental results are shown in Table [tab:comparison2].
+The results demonstrate that our proposed method achieves the best performance on all three data sets.
+The average MSE and average R2 on the IAPS data set are 0.993 and 6.479, respectively, showing improvements of 0.900 and 2.931.
+On the NAPS data set, the average MSE and average R2 are 0.703 and 7.690, respectively, improving by 0.968 and 3.063.
+On the EMOTIC data set, the average MSE and average R2 are 2.378 and 2.269, respectively, improvements of 0.326 and 0.867 compared to the related works.
+Our proposed method achieves significant improvements on all three data sets for image emotion regression tasks, demonstrating its effectiveness and superior performance.
 The emotion features extracted by the proposed multi-stage network exhibit strong discriminative power in the continuous dimensional space.

-Compared to image emotion classification tasks, emotion regression tasks have a more complex emotional space, requiring models to extract finer and more accurate emotion features for specific dimensional score predictions.
+Emotion regression tasks have a more complex emotional space than image emotion classification tasks.
+Models must extract finer and more accurate emotion features for specific dimensional score predictions.
 The proposed method leverages a three-stage visual perception process to fully exploit the information in images.
-Simultaneously, it associates objective visual features with abstract emotional features through attribute perception tasks.
-Consequently, the multi-stage method effectively addresses the challenges of feature learning in the complex continuous dimensional emotion space.
-Therefore, the proposed method enhances image emotion feature extraction through entity and attribution information, with the learned features demonstrating strong discriminative power even in more challenging continuous emotion spaces.
+It simultaneously associates objective visual features with abstract emotional features through attribute perception tasks.
+The multi-stage method effectively addresses the challenges of feature learning in the complex continuous dimensional emotion space.
+Therefore, the proposed method enhances image emotion feature extraction through entity and attribution information, with learned features demonstrating strong discriminative power even in more challenging continuous emotion spaces.

 Image Emotion Distribution Learning

-In this section, we compare the proposed method with related works on the task of image emotion distribution learning.
-The related works include problem transformation PT-SVM and PT-Bayes (Geng 2016), algorithm adaptation AA-kNN and AA-BP(Geng 2016), specialized algorithm SA-IIS and SA-BFGS (Geng 2016), deep convolutional networks CNNR (Peng et al. 2015), JCDL (Yang, She, and Sun 2017), WSCN (Yang et al. 2018), PDAN (Zhao et al. 2019), SSDL (Xiong et al. 2019), CSR (J. Yang, Li, et al. 2021), EAD (Xu and Wang 2021), and SAMN (Yang et al. 2022).
-CSR (J. Yang, Li, et al. 2021) establishes the distance relationship between emotion labels in the emotion space, SAMN (Yang et al. 2022) is an evaluation memory model based on deep convolutional networks and EAD (Xu and Wang 2021) learns the correlations between emotion labels using graph convolutional networks.
-Distribution learning requires the model to capture the correlations among different labels.
-In comparison to these methods, the proposed method introduces emotion dependencies through fine-grained emotion distribution learning in the attribute perception process, enabling the model to learn the distribution of image emotions.
+In this section, we compare the proposed method to related works on the task of image emotion distribution learning.
+The related works include problem transformation PT-SVM and PT-Bayes (Geng 2016), algorithm adaptations AA-kNN and AA-BP(Geng 2016), specialized algorithms SA-IIS and SA-BFGS (Geng 2016), deep convolutional networks CNNR (Peng et al. 2015), JCDL (Yang, She, and Sun 2017), WSCN (Yang et al. 2018), PDAN (Zhao et al. 2019), SSDL (Xiong et al. 2019), CSR (J. Yang, Li, et al. 2021), EAD (Xu and Wang 2021), and SAMN (Yang et al. 2022).
+CSR (J. Yang, Li, et al. 2021) establishes the distance relationship between emotion labels in the emotion space, SAMN (Yang et al. 2022) is an evaluation memory model based on deep convolutional networks, and EAD (Xu and Wang 2021) learns the correlations between emotion labels using graph convolutional networks.
+Distribution learning requires the model to capture correlations among different labels.
+Unlike these methods, the proposed method introduces emotion dependencies through fine-grained emotion distribution learning in the attribute perception process, enabling the model to learn the distribution of image emotions.